Physiology 001 - Introduction to Human Physiology » Summer 2021 » Exam 2

 Heroin causes similar, but much stronger effects to the nervous system as endogenous opioids.
 Heroin's mechanism of action might be that it acts as an:

-A. agonist to the endogenous opioid receptors.
+A. agonist to glycine receptors.

 B. agonist to epinephrine receptors.